MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-hard-link-migration-store.md

 When an application or the operating system has a lock on a file, the file is handled differently when using a hard-link migration store.

 Operating system locked files can't remain in place and must be copied into the hard-link migration store.
 As a result, selecting many operating-system files for migration significantly reduces performance during a hard-link migration.
-As a best practice, we recommend that you don't migrate any files out of the `\Windows` directory, which minimizes performance-related issues.
+As a best practice, Microsoft recommends that you don't migrate any files out of the `\Windows` directory, which minimizes performance-related issues.

 Application locked files are treated the same in hard-link migrations as in other scenarios when the volume shadow-copy service isn't being utilized.
 The volume shadow-copy service can't be used with hard-link migrations.
 However, by modifying the new **\<HardLinkStoreControl\>** section in the `Config.xml` file, it's possible to enable the migration of files locked by an application.